johnpuddephatt/zerowaste/src/posts/2021-11-12-what-you-wear-matters-zerowasteclothing.md

 <!--EndFragment-->

-You can listen to our interview with Dr Mark Sumner here, where we explore what actions could help bring change to the industry.
+You can listen to our interview with Dr Mark Sumner below, where we explore what actions could help bring change to the industry.

 <!--StartFragment-->